Australia's Next Top Model: Controversy

 In season 4, Demelza Reveley's win provoked negative feedback from critics and the public due to her bullying of Alamela Rowan during the fourth episode.
 During the finale, Vogue Australia's editor-in-chief, Kirstie Clements, and judge Charlotte Dawson voted in favor of fellow contestant Alexandra Girdwood because of Reveley's behaviour.
 The judges' scores were tied, so the decision came down to the public, who voted for Reveley.

 After season 5, runner-up Cassi Van Den Dungen made a series of highly controversial comments.
 She was offered modeling contracts by Priscilla's Model Management in Australia and Elite Model Management in New York City.
 Cassi turned down both offers and quit modeling in order to remain in Sunbury with her boyfriend, Brad Saul, causing a backlash from the public, as well as from judges Alex Perry and Charlotte Dawson, who had vouched for Cassi on the show and urged her to pursue modeling.
 Cassi later stated in the press that she rejected the Elite contract because she didn't want to be pressured to drop from a size six to a four.

 In the season 6 live final, the TV viewers voted to decide the winner.
 Initially, Sarah Murdoch announced Kelsey Martinovich as the winner of Australia's Next Top Model.
 Moments after Martinovich had made her victory speech, Murdoch stopped the celebrations and announced that Amanda Ware was the winner of season 6.
 An embarrassed Murdoch apologised repeatedly to Martinovich and the audience, stating that the final result was fed to her wrong.
 As compensation for the error, Foxtel awarded Martinovich a A$25,000 cash prize and an all-expenses paid trip to New York.
 Harper's Bazaar decided to release both Ware and Martinovich's covers for the November issue.
-In the days following the bungled announcement, top industry commentators expressed skepticism about whether the episode was a publicity stunt, with the editor of Harper's Bazaar Edwina McCann accusing Foxtel of manipulating the result.
+In the days following the bungled announcement, top industry commentators expressed scepticism about whether the episode was a publicity stunt, with the editor of Harper's Bazaar Edwina McCann accusing Foxtel of manipulating the result.
 "The network did want Amanda to win ...
 They kept the voting lines open for a long time I think in the hope that she would get over the line.
 I'm told that it came down to three votes," she told the Nine Network.

 In episode 6 of season 8, Taylah Roberts choked Ashley Pogmore after a painting challenge.
 Roberts was confronted by host Jennifer Hawkins at panel and she was ultimately disqualified from the competition.
 Before the footage was aired on television, the incident had been covered by several media outlets.
 It was also noted that while the disqualification might have been the proper course of action, it was still incorrect to showcase the occurrence as a selling point to draw in more viewers for the show.